daniel-nagy/transporter/README.md

 Module exports should be considered final.
 You can use observables to export values that may change overtime.
 All exports must be named.
 Anonymous default exports are not allowed.
 If an exported value is neither a function nor an observable it will be wrapped in an observable that emits the value and then completes.

 Returns a function to release the module so that its exports may be garbage collected.
-You may reuse the namespace of a module after has been released.
+You may reuse the namespace of a module after it has been released.

 ##### Examples